Health & Wellness

 If you think you may have COVID-19, were exposed to someone with COVID-19, or have tested positive for COVID-19, refer to Boynton Health’s COVID-19 page and FAQ for up-to-date guidance.

-N95-type masks and rapid test kits are available at the Information Desks at the lobby in all of our buildings.
+N95-type masks are available at the Information Desks at the lobby in all of our buildings.
 Residents can stop by the desk to ask for one or more at any time.

 View Boynton Health's COVID FAQ for guidance about isolation.
 If a resident decides to complete isolation on campus, they will either stay in their own space or request the use of an emergency space.